Opposition to coal in India

 Opposition to coal mines

-Opposition to coal mines has occured at the following locations:
+Opposition to coal mines has occurred at the following locations:

 - DB Power Dharamjaigarh mine - Chhattisgarh